bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/message.md

 {{< tab "Usage" >}}

-Message bindings are automatically used on `MakeEnvelope` call:
+Message bindings are automatically used in `SealEnvelope` call:

 ```go